jacquev6/MarblesCollide/README.md

 ====

 * generate a log of the events simulation
+* display the log of events on the video
 * read initial positions from a file
 * generate video in main program instead of writing each frame to disk and calling avconv (see https://github.com/jacquev6/MinimalExamples/tree/VideoFromCairoAndLibav/master)
 * separate the frame generators from the video creator